 Multigraft fruit trees are kind of awesome.

-The trees above and below are great examples.
-Above is a multi-graft pear with both Packham (green leaves) and 20th Century Nashi (red leaves) on the same tree.
+The next one is a multi-graft pear with both Packham (green leaves) and 20th Century Nashi (red leaves) on the same tree.

-Trevatt is a more common apricot that you may have heard of — it’s a heritage variety (dating from the 1900s, developed in Mildura), and is completely different to Katy.
-It ripens about a month later, it has pale lemony-orange skin, and is a super-sweet apricot with very little tartness.
-It also has a much different texture, ripens from the inside, and is much softer — it can even go a little mushy if allowed to get overripe.
+Trevatt is a more common apricot that you may have heard of — it’s a heritage variety (dating from the 1900s, developed in Mildura), and is completely different from Katy.
+One of the main differences is that it ripens about a month later.

 There’s a couple of other great reasons that multi-grafts can work well:

-- pollination: in this example both varieties of apricot are self-fertile, but even self-fertile trees can benefit from having pollen from another variety close by, and this can help to increase yields;
+- pollination: in the example above both varieties of apricot are self-fertile, but even self-fertile trees can benefit from having pollen from another variety close by, and this can help to increase yields;

 - spreads the risk: apart from the issue of gluts already discussed, some seasons just don’t favour some varieties.
-For example, if you happen to get a frost just at the time when the Katy are at full bloom, the Trevatt may be later coming into bloom and might therefore have less frost damage, and the same would go for the Nashi and Packham.
-Another scenario we’ve seen many times is rain affecting one variety that is almost ripe, causing it to split, while another variety that is still a month away from picking can escape relatively unscathed — so the more varieties you have, the better your chance of at least getting some fruit every year!
+For example, if you happen to get a frost just at the time when the Katy are at full bloom, the Trevatt will be later coming into bloom and might therefore have less frost damage.
+The same principle would apply to the Nashi and Packham.
+Another scenario we’ve seen many times is rain affecting one variety that is almost ripe causing it to split, while another variety that is still a month away from picking can escape relatively unscathed.
+The more varieties you have, the better your chance of getting some fruit every year!

 - disease resistance: different varieties may be more vulnerable to particular diseases, like blossom blight or brown rot, either because of the difference in their ripening times, or just the natural resistance of that variety.

-Angelinas ripen in January – so with just one tree you’ve already extended your harvest over three months, as well as given yourself a pretty good variety of fruit to enjoy and preserve.
+With just one tree you’ve already extended your harvest over three months.
+You’ve also given yourself a pretty good variety of fruit to enjoy and preserve.

-We love creating multi-grafts in our on-farm nursery (called Carr’s Organic Fruit Tree Nursery), and expand the selection every year.
-(They’ve already sold out this year but there are plenty of other trees available here.)
+We love creating multi-grafts in our on-farm nursery (called Carr’s Organic Fruit Tree Nursery).
+We aim to expand the selection every year, and this year have multigraft apples, cherries, plums, and apricots available.
+(You can see this year’s selection here.)

-It’s such a brilliant and easy way to extend your fruit season and increase the variety of fruit in your diet that Grow Your Own Fruit Trees for Free is one of our favourite short courses, and probably the best one to start with if you’re new to grafting.
+It’s a brilliant and easy way to extend your fruit season and increase the variety of fruit in your diet.
+We explain all the steps in the Grow Your Own Fruit Trees for Free short course.
+It’s probably the best one to start with if you’re new to grafting.
 We also have specialist courses on individual grafting techniques when you’re ready for them.

 There can be a couple of drawbacks with multi-grafts though.

-One of them is that the trees can come out of the nursery a slightly unusual shape (as you can see from the photo above), and so require a bit of careful management to establish as a useful ‘vase’ shaped tree.
+One of them is that the trees can come out of the nursery a slightly unusual shape (as you can see from the photo above).
+That’s not a problem, it just means they need a bit of careful management to establish as a useful ‘vase’ shaped tree.

-The other main issue is that one variety may dominate the tree, and again, may need some attention when pruning to help keep the tree balanced.
+The other main issue is that one variety may dominate the tree.
+This issue can be corrected to some extent when you’re pruning to help keep the tree balanced, but it can be difficult to get different varieties balanced in the tree.
 A handy tip is to plant the tree with the weakest branch pointing north, where it will be favoured by more sunlight.

-But really, the management issues are usually handled easily during the regular “getting to know you” phase of your relationship with the tree, and once established, they usually settle down and crop beautifully.
+Management issues like this are pretty low-key, and are usually handled easily during the regular “getting to know you” phase of your relationship with the tree.
+Once a multigraft fruit tree is established, they usually settle down and crop beautifully.